-- Probability

-- Random variables (discrete and continuous)

-- Distributions & moments

-- Some special distributions (Normal, Lognormal, Binomial, etc.)

-- Introductory econometrics

-- 1. The actual coverage and the schedule may be revised as the course evolves.

-- 2. Topics marked with a "" will be covered only if we have enough time.
+- 1. The actual coverage and the schedule may be revised as the course evolves. - 2.
+Topics marked with a "" will be covered only if we have enough time.

 4. Miscellaneous

 Disabilities:

 To ensure that disability-related concerns are properly addressed from the beginning, students with disabilities who require reasonable accommodations to participate in this class are asked to see me as soon as possible.